-- Contract contingencies for some types of inspections, such as those for septic systems and radon levels, are added by including a special addendum with the offer.
-The same is true for many other contingencies, such as appraisal requirements, buyer possession before closing, and seller-financing.
+Contract contingencies for some types of inspections, such as those for septic systems and radon levels, can be added by including a special addendum to the offer.

-- Other standard contingencies include financing provisions, such as the seller getting a mortgage.
-They can cover a description of items to remain in the home (or to be removed), and clarification of association dues.
+In addition to inspection contingencies, other standard contingencies include financing provisions, such as the seller getting a mortgage.
+They can cover a description of items to remain in the home or be removed and clarification of homeowners association dues.

 Residential Property Disclosure

-North Carolina law requires that most sellers furnish a residential property disclosure that describes the condition of all systems in the home.
+North Carolina law requires that most sellers furnish a residential property disclosure to buyers describing the condition of all systems in the home.
 Disclosures should cover certain material facts and major defects.
 In other words, if there are significant issues with the home, they should be detailed in the disclosure.

-Buyers in some regions, especially rural areas, usually pay for surveys, but sometimes ask the seller to share in the cost.
+Buyers in some regions, especially rural areas, usually pay for surveys, but they sometimes ask the seller to share the cost.

-- Buyers and sellers hire their attorneys of choice.
-Homebuyers and sellers should work with different attorneys so that each party has representation should a problem requiring negotiation arise.
+Buyers and sellers can hire their attorneys of choice.
+Each should work with different attorneys so they have someone representing their own best interests if a problem should arise requiring negotiation.

 Typical Homebuyer Expenses

-- Funds to open lender escrow accounts for property taxes and insurance that will be paid by lender the following year.
+- Funds to open lender escrow accounts for property taxes and insurance that will be paid by the lender the following year

 Typical Seller Expenses

-- Tax stamps, an excise tax based on sales price.
+- Tax stamps, which are an excise tax based on sales price

-- Prorated share of: property taxes, property association dues, other similar fees.
+- A prorated share of property taxes, property association dues, other similar fees

-- Real estate commission if a broker is involved.
+- Real estate commission if agents or brokers are involved

-- Any costs seller agrees to share with the buyer.
+- Any costs the seller agrees to pay for or share with the buyer

 - Real estate agents facilitate any negotiations.

-- Seller accepts the offer or issues a counter to the buyer, which is generally then accepted.
+- The seller accepts the offer or issues a counter to the buyer, which may then be accepted.

-- Buyer's earnest money, also known as the good-faith deposit, is placed in the listing broker's escrow account.
+- The buyer's earnest money, also known as the good faith deposit, is placed in the listing broker's escrow account.

 - Inspections are ordered after an acceptable appraisal is received.

-- Any repair requests are negotiated with the seller, but sellers do not need to comply.
+- Any repair requests are negotiated with the seller, but sellers don't have to comply.

-- Termite inspection is ordered -- must be within 30 days of closing.
+- A termite inspection is ordered and must be completed within 30 days of closing.

-- Surveys are ordered after a successful appraisal and inspections -- buyers don't want to invest too much into the property until they are sure it's a go and will close.
+- Surveys are ordered after a successful appraisal and inspections.
+Buyers don't want to invest too much into the property until they're sure it will close.

-- Buyer applies for hazard insurance and the information goes to the lender and closing attorney.
+- The buyer applies for hazard insurance and the information goes to the lender and the closing attorney.

-- Nearing closing date, buyers arrange for the utilities to be switched over to their names as the closing date nears.
+- Buyers arrange for the utilities to be switched over to their names as the closing date nears.

-- The buyer gives their attorney certified funds to pay for closing and signs loan papers and other required documents.
+- The buyer gives their attorney certified funds to pay for closing and signs the loan papers and other required documents.

-- Buyer's attorney records new deed at the courthouse and disperses funds due to all parties.
+- The buyer's attorney records the new deed at the courthouse.